 No. These courses are designed for undergraduate students only.
 In almost all cases, the Program will not grant exceptions.

-Writing samples deadline for intermediate and advanced courses: Wednesday, 28 September 2011 by 4 pm at the Literary Arts Program building, 68 1/2 Brown St.
+Writing samples deadline for intermediate and advanced courses are due on the first day of each semester by 4 pm at the Literary Arts Program building, 68 1/2 Brown St.